Krapar - Գրաբար - Classical Armenian

 սիրել լալ հեղուլ գոլ

-to love to weep to pour to exist
+to love, be loved to weep to pour to exist

 Imperfect Indicative

-The Imperfect Indicative is a verb form which combines an occurence in the past with an ongoing aspect.5 The forms are built on the present stems with the following endings:
+The Imperfect Indicative is a verb form which combines an occurence in the past with an ongoing aspect.4 The forms are built on the present stems with the following endings:

 Imperfect Indicative Endings